 1. Determine Pricing for Services

-Set up your PayPal account.
+- Set up your PayPal account.
 You will need a way to receive payments for your work.
-Be prepared to use this option often, as much of freelance is now down over the internet with less face-to-face interaction.
+Be prepared to use this option often, as much of freelance is now done over the internet with less face-to-face interaction.

 2. Build Your Online Portfolio

 Now that you created your website and determined the niche you will target, it’s time to gather or produce examples of your work.
 These samples will need to show your skills and provide proof to a client that you can follow through with the claims you will make in the pitch you give them.
 (See below for the pitch!)

 Your online profile can have links to websites you worked on, writing samples, published work in magazines, even samples of work that didn’t make money or end up being published.
 Use what shows your skills in your respective field.

 3. Find Your First Clients

 When looking for your first clients, you want to find ones that will demand your niche.
 Starting with the right clients is important.
 Your clients can share their experience working with you to potential clients in their industry, they can look impressive in your portfolio to potential clients, and they can be the clients you establish good standing with that continue to use your services again and again.